SAP/fosstars-rating-core/SAP/openui5-docs.md

 ## Violated rules

-1. If a project has an admin team on GitHub No
+1. Does it have an admin team on GitHub?
+No
-1. If a project has enough admins on GitHub No
+1. Does it have enough admins on GitHub?
+No
 1. Does it have a security policy?
 No
-1. If a project has enough teams on GitHub No
+1. Does it have enough teams on GitHub?
+No
-1. If a project uses an allowed license No
+1. Does it use an allowed license?
+No